CMS Quality Programs

 As of January 2017, the Physician Quality Reporting System (PQRS), the Value Based Payment Modifier and the EHR Incentive Program have each been replaced by the QPP as part of MACRA.

-The Physician Compare website allows patients to find and choose a physician enrolled in Medicare.
+The Care Compare website allows patients to find and choose a physician enrolled in Medicare.
 The website lists physician details including: practice addresses, specialties, Medicare assignment status, quality program participation, gender, medical school, and residency, associated groups and hospital affiliation.

 The ASCQR program promotes higher quality care by requiring Medicare-certified ASCs to report on quality measures in order to avoid future Medicare reductions.
 ASCs that do not meet reporting requirements may be subject to a 2% payment reduction.